luismartinezs/studio-ghibli-books/development.md

         - format header row
         - put each

+- Design retouch:
+    - Use generic empty image instead of real book cover
+    - Change main banner background image
+    - Change colors
+    - Change static texts
+    - Use fontawesome icons instead of the ones Im using for categories

+- Interaction:
+    - When clicking on home icon, user goes to home page

 Maybe:
 - Separate search bar and logo into different components so that I don't need to always have one with the other